raganwald/raganwald.github.com/_posts/2015-02-21-interviewing-for-a-front-end-job.md

   //=> ["↑","←","→","←","→","←","→","←","→","←"]
 {% endhighlight %}

 But now to the business.
 We want to take the arrows and convert them to positions.
-For that, we'll map the Game iterable stateful to positions. a `statefulMap` is a lazy map that preserves state from iteration to iteration:
+For that, we'll map the Game iterable to positions.
+A `statefulMap` is a lazy map that preserves state from iteration to iteration.
+That's what we need, because we need to know the current position to map each move to the next position:

 {% highlight javascript %}
 const statefulMapIterableWith = (fn, seed, iterable) =>